mnmohsen/personalwebsite/_projects/demo-project/index.md

 I also participated in team discussions around the broader member selection, where the structural results from the MATLAB tool were considered alongside packaging, fabrication, integration, and availability constraints.
 These discussions, together with input from other Structures team members, guided the final selection rather than the decision coming from the analytical model alone.

-Composite tubing, including carbon fiber, was considered because of its potential mass savings.
-However, for a student-built launch vehicle, sourcing and fabricating suitable composite members would have been more difficult, and integrating metallic end fittings would introduce additional joint complexity.
-Structural validation would also require laminate-specific orthotropic material properties and more specialized failure criteria than the approximately isotropic aluminum model.
+Composite tubing, including carbon fiber, was also considered because of its potential mass savings.
+However, sourcing and fabricating suitable composite tubes would have been more difficult for a student team.
+The existing welded end cap concept would also require a different load transfer method for a composite tube, introducing additional interface design and validation work.
+Structural analysis would be more involved as well because the composite would require orthotropic material properties and laminate-specific failure criteria rather than the simpler isotropic aluminum model.

 The team ultimately selected hollow circular 6061-T6 aluminum tubing as the best overall fit for the TTS.
 My contribution was developing the sizing tool, performing the cross-section and buckling analysis, and participating in the team trade discussions that supported that decision.